 Up until now, findings that inflammatory markers were abnormal in the blood levels of patients with fibromyalgia (FM), had been inconclusive.
 This study however, has concluded that there is a direct correlation between the participants’ abnormally high blood levels of Substance P (SP) and Tumor Necrosis Factor Alpha (TNFa) – which are known to have pro-inflammatory actions – and the FM symptoms suffered by the participants.

 Prior to starting Celergen, extensive testing was performed on the participants in an effort to find any common abnormalities.

 Substance P and TNFa

-All FM participants shared abnormally high levels of the pro-inflammatory markers of Substance P (SP) and Tumor Necrosis Factor Alpha (TNFa) as compared to their counterparts in the control group.
+All FM participants shared abnormally high levels of the pro-inflammatory markers of Substance P (SP) and Tumor Necrosis Factor Alpha (TNFa).

 Celergen Effect on SP